melonlay/mahjong-AI-example/README_en.md

     python -m trainer.classification.train --data_dir ./data --output_dir trainer/classification/results --epochs 50 --batch_size 128 --lr 0.001 --save_top_k 3 --num_workers 4
     ```
     *   `--data_dir ./data`: Specifies the directory containing the classified training images.
     *   `--output_dir trainer/classification/results`: Specifies the directory to save training logs and model files.
+Results will be saved in the `models/` and `logs/` subdirectories within this directory.
     *   `--epochs 50`: Number of training epochs (adjustable).
     *   `--batch_size 128`: Batch size (adjust based on GPU memory).
     *   `--lr 0.001`: Learning rate.
     *   `--save_top_k 3`: Saves the top 3 models with the highest validation accuracy (adjustable).
-    *   `--num_workers 4`: Number of data loading workers.
+    *   `--num_workers 4`: Number of data loading workers. **Hint**: Similar to clustering training, experimental adjustment based on hardware is recommended.
     *   *(Check the `trainer/classification/train.py` script for more available parameters)*
-3.  **Obtain Classification Model**: After training completes, the top K performing models will be saved in the `trainer/classification/results/models/` directory, with filenames like `model_epoch_XX_acc_Y.YYYY.pth`.
+3.  **Obtain Classification Model**: After training completes, the top K performing models will be saved in the `models/` subdirectory under the directory specified by `--output_dir`, with filenames like `model_epoch_XX_acc_Y.YYYY.pth`.

 **Purpose of this step:** Train a supervised learning model capable of making explicit class predictions for input Mahjong tile images (or non-Mahjong images).
 This model is the basis for subsequent automatic classification, inference, and organization tasks.